jpailden/rstatlab/week7.md

 When a sample of 50 CEO's is randomly selected from the data `ceo_salary`, we can compute the following:

-1.  probability that the sample mean salary is below $11 Mil
+    i) probability that the sample mean salary is below $11 Mil

 ``` r
 # divide the original standard deviotion by sqrt(50)